We're making it easier to switch to an EV in B.C.

 Stay current on developments in the quickly evolving EV market, use our EV network app to discover new EV charger locations, and save money with rebates on EVs and chargers.

 - We're continuously looking to identify and support opportunities to reduce greenhouse gas emissions in B.C.

 - Researching next-generation architecture to keep up with growing and evolving market needs ensures we stay at the forefront of developments in the EV fast charging market.

 Public infrastructure and grid readiness

-- Providing a network of public fast chargers, which we are continually expanding across the province
+- Our network of public EV chargers is continually expanding across the province.

 Can the BC Hydro electrical system handle the increase in demand?

 The increased demand from more EVs is something we've been planning for and will be able to supply.
-We're predicting there will be around 350,000 EVs on B.C. roads by 2030.
-This is estimated to add an additional 1,050 gigawatt hours of electricity load per year.
-The majority of charging takes place overnight, which is when residential power load from things like cooking, heating and lighting is the lowest.
+We're predicting there will be around 330,000 EVs on B.C. roads by 2030.
+This is estimated to add an additional 1,000 gigawatt hours of electricity load per year.